 The sailing tours look incredible.
 However, our plan was to spend a few nights on a remote Caribbean island without the luxuries you’d find at a typical hotel or resort.
 So, we thought we’d share our experience traveling to the San Blas Islands from Panama City.

 Our San Blas Islands trip did not go according to plan – find out what happened here.

 Should you book a tour to San Blas Islands?

-Regardless if you do a San Blas Islands day trip or stay overnight, joining a tour is so much easier and way less stressful.
+Regardless if you do a San Blas Islands day trip or stay overnight, joining a San Blas tour is so much easier.
 The convenience is worth the additional expense, especially if you’re traveling to Panama with kids.

 If your plan is to take a day trip to San Blas islands, you will absolutely want to join a tour so you can visit a few different islands.
 It will be a VERY long day that starts at 5:00 AM and ends late in the evening.